Wildland Firefighters National Monument

 The Wildland Firefighters National Monument is an American monument and memorial dedicated to wildland and wildfire firefighters.
-The monument, which is located on one acre of land, stands on the grounds of the National Interagency Fire Center's (NIFC) headquarters in Boise, Idaho.
-The monument was dedicated on May 25, 2000.
+Located on an acre of land on the grounds of the National Interagency Fire Center in Boise, Idaho, it was dedicated on May 25, 2000.

 History

-In 1994, fourteen firefighters were killed fighting the South Canyon Fire in Colorado.
+In early July 1994, fourteen firefighters were killed fighting the South Canyon Fire on Storm King Mountain, near Glenwood Springs, Colorado.
 The Wildland Firefighter Foundation, an organization which assists fallen firefighters and their families, began to seek a way to honor the fourteen firefighters and others who had died in the line of duty, leading to the idea for the present monument.

 Memorial

 The site of the monument and its surrounding park was originally a parking lot.